JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

 Exception: Sorry we are closed
 ```

-As you see, dart didn't execute this line:
+As you can see, Dart didn't execute the following line:

 ```dart
     print("Your total is 5$");
 ```

-So if you have any logic that depends on the result of the future and it fails, you are safe, nothing will execute.
+If you have any logic that depends on the future result and it fails, you will be safe, nothing will be executed.

-So the main takeaways here:
+The main takeaways here:

-1. Use `await` to wait until a future is completed.
+1. Use `await` to wait until a future is complete.
 2. You can only use `await` inside a function that is marked as `async`.
 3. Use `try` and `catch` to handle exceptions and errors.